TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

 - a folder structure
 - a dependency manager (Composer)
-- a web request service bootstrap script (bootstraph.php)
+- a web request handler bootstrap script (bootstrap.php)
 - several custom libraries (EarthIT/PHP*)

 It is intentionally non-prescriptive because we can't know right now